-Unwelcome behavior pervasive or severe enough that a reasonable person would find it hostile and/or intimidating and that does not further the University’s academic or operational interests is unacceptable to the extent that it makes the conditions for work inhospitable and impairs another person’s ability to carry out his/her responsibilities to the university.
+Unwelcome behavior pervasive or severe enough that a reasonable person would find it hostile and/or intimidating and that does not further the University’s academic or operational interests is unacceptable to the extent that it makes the conditions for work inhospitable and impairs another person’s ability to carry out their responsibilities to the university.
 A person or a group can perpetrate this behavior.
 The person need not be more senior than or a supervisor to the target.
 Unacceptable behavior may include, but is not limited to:

 Repeated acts or a pattern of hostile and/or intimidating behaviors are of particular concern.
 A single act typically will not be sufficient to warrant discipline or dismissal, but an especially severe or egregious act may warrant either.